soiram1994/Weather-Tracker-Demo/Readme.md

    dotnet run --project Weather.Tracker.Host
    ```

 *Page under construction...
-Run the Weather.Tracker.Host project for overview of the project, currently the data stored
+Run the Weather.Tracker.Host project for an overview of the project, currently the data stored
 are from London.
-The target city can be changed by settings the 'CITY_NAME' environment variable in the SyncWorker*
+The target city can be changed by setting the 'CITY_NAME' environment variable in the SyncWorker*